-- Draw conclusions, infer information and recognize implied opinions and attitudes. - Respond and react to questions and ideas in a range of spoken, visual and written texts. - Engage actively in conversations in social and some academic situations to contribute substantial information containing relevant and focused ideas supported by examples and illustrations. - Organize information and ideas into a clear and effective structure to express their understanding and opinions on topics of personal interest and global significance. - Interpret aspects of format and style, and are able to adapt register and style of language to suit the context
+- Draw conclusions, infer information and recognize implied opinions and attitudes. - Respond and react to questions and ideas in a range of spoken, visual and written texts. - Engage actively in conversations in social and some academic situations to contribute substantial information containing relevant and focused ideas supported by examples and illustrations. - Organize information and ideas into a clear and effective structure to express their understanding and opinions on topics of personal interest and global significance. - Interpret aspects of format and style, and are able to adapt register and style of language to suit the contout events, experiences and some concepts explored in